jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ### Finding your bin collection schedule

 Gedling Borough Council [have a search tool](https://apps.gedling.gov.uk/refuse/search.aspx) where by you enter your street name and it will provide the correct schedule where you'll also be able to see the day of the week and code being either G1, G2, G3 or G4 for your general bin collection (his is visible on the PDF calendar, the PDF filename and email subscription URL link).
-You can use this information to then select the correct calendar that matches your area.

 For garden waste collection, this is labelled as A - J with each letter being assigned to a weekday e.g. Monday A, Wednesday C or Tuesday G.

+You can use this information to then select the correct calendar from the ical folder that matches your area.

 ## Calendars

-The calendar ICS files are named in the format of `gedling_borough_council_[DAY]_[G1-4]_bin_schedule.ics` for general bin collection (Black, Green and Glass bin collection) and `gedling_borough_council_[DAY]_[A-J]_garden_bin_schedule.ics` for garden waste collection.
+The calendar ICS files are named in the format of:

+* `gedling_borough_council_[DAY]_[G1-4]_bin_schedule.ics` for general bin collection (Black, Green and Glass bin collection)
+* `gedling_borough_council_[DAY]_[A-J]_garden_bin_schedule.ics` for garden waste collection.

 The calendars use a repeating occurrence schedule and end on the last occurrence per the PDF calendar.
 When a collection day falls on a national holiday, the revised date is added as a single occurrence with (Changed Collection) in the title.

 **The calendar entries are titled as:**

-* Black Bin day (also known as grey bin) - For general/domestic waste collection.
+* Black Bin Day (also known as grey bin) - For general/domestic waste collection.
-* Green Bin day - Recycling collection.
+* Green Bin Day - Recycling collection.
 * Green Bin + Glass Box day - Recycling and glass collection.

-This matches the key used on the printed calendar versions.
+* Garden Waste Collection - Extra garden waste collection service.

+The iCal calendars try to match the PDF versions as closely as possible.

 All bin day events are set as "All day" events.
 Bin collections generally occur in the morning, but the time can vary.

 ## Using these calendars

 This repostiory hosts all the calendars within the `ical` folder.
-Using the raw URL of any ics file will provide a URL for either downloading or further parsing by software.
+Using the raw URL of any ics file will provide an ednpotint/URL for either downloading, importing or further parsing by software tools.

 In addition, various types of home automation can be driven from calendar events too.
-One example is the [Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) integration.
+One example is the [HACS Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) Home Assistant integration.
 I won't go into specific concepts or methods, but chances are if you are interested in using this data, you probably have an idea of what to use and the setup required.

-The calendar .ics files try to be as minimalist as possible, each event is a simple title with the information available at a glance, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.
+The calendar .ics files try to be as minimalist as possible, each event is a simple summary title with the information available at a glance, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.

 ## Original calendar sources

-Gedling Borough Council produces the official calendars which are intended to be printed flyer documents.
-These are also available to be viewed as a PDF.
+Gedling Borough Council produces the official calendars which were originally intended to be printed flyer documents.
+Gedling Borough Council no longer prints these document due to cost and sustainability.
+These are also available to be viewed as a PDF but this format is not very accessible.
 The location where these documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.

+### General bin collection PDFs

 Replace `[DAY]`, `[CODE]` and `[YEAR]` with relevant data.

 ```
-# Example bin collection calendar path
 https://apps.gedling.gov.uk/refuse/data/[DAY][CODE]-[YEAR].pdf
 ```